- I’m a Lotus Notes Administrator. What do I need to install on users’ workstations?

 Can I convert documents/emails which are located on other servers?

 Yes.
 If you have sufficient access rights, simply select documents/emails in the Notes client and click on the PDF toolbar icon to run the conversion.
 Additionally, you can also use our API to convert such documents/emails to PDF programmatically.
-However, converting documents/emails located on other servers is not supported for server-based automated archiving (which is available in the Enterprise Edition).
-If you’re using server-based automated archiving, then both the PDF Converter database and the documents/emails being processed must be located on the same server.
+However, converting documents/emails located on other servers is not supported for server-based automated conversion (which is available in the Enterprise Edition).
+If you’re using server-based automated conversion, then both the PDF Converter database and the documents/emails being processed must be located on the same server.

 I’d like to archive my emails — what should I do?